 Make a stop at the Japanese Bridge, one of two such bridges in Vietnam.
 The bridge spans a small waterway and was built more than 400 years ago to connect the Japanese community with the Chinese who lived on the other side of the water.
 Admire the carvings and paintings inside the bridge, learning about their symbolism and cultural significance.

-Continue to a Chinese communal hall, a colorful mélange of bright gates, dragon statues and elaborate rooftops.
+Continue to a Chinese communal hall, a colourful mélange of bright gates, dragon statues and elaborate rooftops.
 Get an introduction to ancestor worship while visiting the family altar and watching local devotees making offerings.

 Overnight in Hoi An